-So for people whose car radio is working but has no sound from the speakers, we have come up with this article to talk about the probable cause and practical solutions to revive your speakers back to life.
+So for people whose car radio works but has no sound from speakers, we have come up with this article to talk about the probable cause and practical solutions to revive your speakers back to life.

 The common ground for malfunctioning sound units could be broken wires or faulty speakers.
 A blown-out fuse could also be the root of the problem.
 Last but not least, faulty antenna or tuners might play a big role in why your sound system is dead silent.

 Car amplifiers and radio units are manufactured with inbuilt fuses to protect the units from surging power and irregular current flows.
 Sometimes, excessive current flows in the system due to different reasons, causing the fuse to blow up.
 This process disconnects the circuit to keep the audio device safe.